-31 Warm and Cozy Dinner Recipes to Make Each Night in December
+31 Warm and Cozy Dinner Recipes to Make Every Night in December

-It’s *finally* the most wonderful time of the year.
-Of course, that time also means we have countless gifts to wrap, approximately eight million cookies to decorate and Uncle Bob’s mid-pumpkin pie political rant to endure.
-So, in an effort to make everyone’s December a little easier, we’ve planned an entire month’s worth of dinners that are easy to make, seasonal and festive.
-Think cozy soups, simple skillet dishes and slow cooker staples.
-See ya in 2023, friends.
+Have you heard?
+It’s the most wonderful time of the year.
+Of course, that means you have countless gifts to wrap, approximately eight million cookies to decorate and Uncle Bob’s mid-pumpkin pie political rant to endure at Christmas dinner.

 1. Sheet Pan Curried Butternut Squash Soup